-LIVINGSTON, for Edward Livingston. a lawyer and statesman, mayor of New York City, Representative in Congress from New York and later from Louisi-ana.
-United States Senator from the latter State.
-Secretary of State under Jackson, and United States Minister to France
+Livingston - for Edward Livingston, a lawyer and statesman, Mayor of New York City, Representative in Congress from New York and later from Louisiana, United States Senator from the latter state, Secretary of State under Jackson, and United States Minister to France.

-MACON, for Nathaniel Macon, a Colonel during the Revolution and later a Representative and United States Senator in Congress from North Carolina.

-He strenuously opposed the adoption of the United States Constitution as conferring powers on the federal government which should be reserved to the States.
+Macon - for Nathaniel Macon, a Colonel during the Revolution and later a Representative and United States Senator in Congress from North Carolina.
+He strenuously opposed the adoption of the United States Constitution as conferring powers on the Federal government which should be reserved to the States.

-MARSHALL, for John Marshall, a soldier of the Revolution, statesman, anthor and jurist.
-Ambassador to France, Representative in Congress from Virginia.
-Secretary of State and Chief Justice of the United States Supreme Court.
+Marshall - for John Marshall, a soldier of the Revolution, statesman, author and jurist, Ambassador to France, Representative in Congress from Virginia, Secretary of State and Chief Justice of the United States Supreme Court.

-RANDOLPH, for Edmund Randolph, a soldier of the Revolution, a lawyer and statesman, member of the Continental Congress, Attorney General and Governor of Virginia, Secretary of State of the United States and Attorney General under Washington.
+Randolph - for Edmund Randolph, a soldier of the Revolution, a lawyer and statesman, member of the Continental Congress, Attorney General and Governor of Virginia, Secretary of State of the United States and Attorney General under Washington.

-SHELBY. for Isaac Shelby, a soldier of the Revolution and Indian wars.
-Governor of Kentucky (1792-1796) and again (1812-1816).
-He commanded the Kentucky troops in the battle of the Thames in the war of 1812.
+Shelby - for Isaac Shelby, a soldier of the Revolution and Indian wars, Governor of Kentucky (1792-1796) and again (1812-1816).
+He commanded the Kentucky troops in the battle of the Thames in the War of 1812.

-TAZEWELL, for Lyttleton W. Tazewell, an eminent lawyer, Governor, Representative in Congress, and United States Senator from Virginia.
+Tazewell - for Lyttleton W. Tazewell, an eminent lawyer, Governor, Representative in Congress, and United States Senator from Virginia.

-Nine counties of Illinois adopted the names of counties of other states through the influence of emigrants from the counties whose names were thus adopted: CHAMPAIGN and RICHLAND from Ohio: CHRISTIAN, HARDIN, HENDER-SON, MASON, SCOTT and WOODFORD from Kentucky; and WILLIAMSON from Tennessee.
+Nine counties of Illinois adopted the names of counties of other states through the influence of emigrants from the counties whose names were thus adopted: Champaign and Richland from Ohio; Christian, Hardin, Henderson, Mason, Scott, and Woodford from Kentucky; and Williamson from Tennessee.

 Seven counties bear Indian names, given originally, as a general rule, to a creek, river or lake, and afterward transferred to the county.
-These names are IROQUOIS, KANKAKEE, MACOUPIN, PEORIA, SANGAMON, WABASH and WINNEBAGO.
+These named are Iroquois, Kankakee, Macoupin, Peoria, Sangamon, Wabash and Winnebago.

-Fourteen other counties derive their names from sources so diverse that they can not easily be classified under any special head.
+Fourteen other counties derive their names from sources so diverse that they cannot easily be classified under any special head.

-BOONE, for Daniel Boone, a pioneer hunter.
-Indian fighter and pathfinder of the early days.
+Boone - for Daniel Boone, a pioneer hunter, Indian fighter and pathfinder of the early days.

-BUREAU, for Pierre Buero, a French trader with the Indians.
+Bureau - for Pierre Buero, a French trader with the Indians.

-CUMBERLAND, from the Cumberland road, named in its turn from the town of Cumberland, Maryland, which derived its name from the mountain range of the same name adopted, presumably, from the Cumberland mountains of Great Britain.
+Cumberland - from the Cumberland road, named in its turn from the town of Cumberland, Maryland, which derived its name from the mountain range of the same name adopted, presumably, from the Cumberland mountains of Great Britain.

-DU PAGE, from a small river of the same name said to have derived its name from a French trapper and trader of that region.
+DuPage - from a small river of the same name said to have derived its name from a French trapper and trader of that region.

-EFFINGHAM, for Lord Edward Effingham, who resigned his commission as general in the British army, 1775, refusing to serve in the war against the colonies.
+Effingham - for Lord Edward Effingham, who resigned his commission as general in the British army, 1775, refusing to serve in the war against the colonies.

-FULTON, for Robert Fulton, the first successful builder of steamboats on American waters.
+Fulton - for Robert Fulton, the first successful builder of steamboats on American waters.

-JERSEY, for the State of New Jersey, which derived its name from the Isle of Jersey.
-Great Britian.
+Jersey - for the State of New Jersey, which derived its name from the Isle of Jersey, Great Britain.

-LAKE, for Lake Michigan.
+Lake - for Lake Michigan.

-LA SALLE, for Robert de La Salle, the French explorer who effected the first white settlements in Illinois and explored the Mississippi to the Gulf.
+LaSalle - for Robert de LaSalle, the French explorer who effected the first white settlements in Illinois and explored the Mississippi to the Gulf.

-MASSAC, from Fort Massac, a corruption of a French surname.
-Massiae.
+Massac - from Fort Massac, a corruption of a French surname, Massiac.

-ROCK ISLAND, from a rocky island of that name in the Mississippi.
+Rock Island - from the rock island of that name in the Mississippi.

-SALINE, from Saline creek, so called on account of numerous salt springs in that locality.
+Saline - from Saline creek, so called on account of numerous salt springs in that locality.

-UNION. for the federal union of the American States.
+Union - from the federal union of the American States.

-VERMILION, from the river of that name, the principal branches of which flow through the county.
+Vermilion - from the river of that name, the principal branches of which flow through the county.